 Once you’re out of your car, if your baby is asleep take them out of the seat and lay them down on their back somewhere safe.

-Ensure your baby's bulky outdoor clothes are removed when using a car seat as they can be restrictive for the baby and increase the risk of overheating.
+Ensure your baby’s bulky outdoor clothes are removed when using a car seat as they can be restrictive for your baby and increase the risk of overheating.

 Helpful information is available from Public Health Scotland and is available in multiple languages and formats.